Breckenridge restaurant Artisan 206 offers off-the-beaten-path menu options from around the world

 A lot rides on chef Mohammad's menu, but he's not alone in this venture because in addition to Firestone, who was an account manager for a software company in Boulder before deciding to leave that position to go all-in and help run the new restaurant, Mohammad is being joined in the venture by his "adopted parents," Chris Litsey and Corinna Jang, whom he met while working in their restaurant in New Mexico.

 The trio all say that he adopted them, not the other way around.
-Still, the couple that owned also owned the building that once housed the Red Orchid came out of retirement to help their adopted son build Artisan 206 where the oriental restaurant once stood.
+Litsey and Jang, who owned the building that once housed the Red Orchid, came out of retirement to help their adopted son build Artisan 206 — where their old restaurant once stood.

 "We're all deep in this and loving life," Firestone said.
 "I think we've slept the least amount in all of our lifetimes but we're happy and energized."